• Skip to primary navigation

 Recipe Overview

-Why you’ll love it: This recipe is easy to make and there are so many ways to change it up.
+Why you’ll love it: This healthy quinoa bowl recipe is perfect for meal prepping.
+It’s easy to make and there are so many ways to change it up.

 How long it takes: Prep time is 10 minutes but the tomatoes need to roast for over an hour.